wyattscarpenter/guide-to-c/readme.txt

 This concept of a "call stack" is kind of an abstract, informal one, and various machines implement it various ways.
 In fact, the C standard makes no mention of a stack, and only specifies the lifetime of pieces of data.

+Illustration of the concept of a call stack:

+        0x23948577 <- local int i, filled with whatever garbage was already there 0x00000002 <- value of argument passed to doublei, the integer 2, copied to the stack
+frame2: 0x12345678 <- return address for doublei to return to
+        0x00000002 <- value of argument, the integer 2, copied to the stack
+frame1: 0x12345678 <- return address for quadruplei to return to

+We see here the call stack as the function quadruplei has just called the function double i, but before doublei has assigned anything to i.

+Note that the call stack does NOT contain the instructions that are to be performed on the these pieces of data.
+It is merely a data structure the actual program uses for bookkeeping.

 3.4.
 Statements

 There is another type of instruction in C besides declarations.
 They are "statements", and they do things.
 For instance, "2+2;" would instruct the machine to compute the result of adding 2 to 2, "doublei(someint);" would compute the result of doubling someint, etc. Now, you might notice that it's not very useful to compute 2+2 in a vacuum.
 The program will compute a value of 4 and immediately move on, unless the value is stored somewhere.
 This leads us to contemplation of "assignment", setting a declared variable equal to a value.
 Assignment in a statement is written like assignment in a declaration, but without the type specifier.
 For example, once we have a declared variable i somewhere, we can write "i = doublei(someint);" to set the value of the memory referred to by i to whatever result we get out of that invocation of doublei.
 Fun fact: assignment returns the value assigned, so "x = 2" both sets x to 2 and returns 2.
 This can be very useful in loops, which we will get to later.